/

-The Act says hydronic heat pumps must originate in the EU three years after it enters into force, and the European Heat Pump Association’s (EHPA) new data shows the sector already has a strong European manufacturing base.
+The proposed Act says hydronic heat pumps must originate in the EU three years after it enters into force, and the European Heat Pump Association’s (EHPA) new data shows the sector already has a strong European manufacturing base.

 Paul Kenny, director general of the European Heat Pump Association said: